wdawson/okta.github.io/_source/_posts/2018-06-14-php-crud-app-symfony-vue.md

 php -S 127.0.0.1:8000 -t public
 ```

-Let’s also create a new Vue.js project using vue-cli (using the default presets):
+Let's also create a new Vue.js project using vue-cli (using the default presets):

 ```
 npm install -g @vue/cli